szelongq/tp/docs/DeveloperGuide.md

        Expected: The leave is assigned.
 Details of the new assigned leave are shown in the status message.

     7. Test case: `assignLeave 1 d/2021-08-10`<br>
        Expected: No leave is assigned.
-Error details shown in the status message indicate that a leave with date is already assigned.
+Error details shown in the status message indicate that a leave with the input date is already assigned to the employee.

     8. Test case: `assignLeave 1 d/2021-08-11`, followed by `removeLeavesBefore 1 d/2021-08-10`<br>
        Expected: The leave with date 2021-08-11 is assigned, and then the leave on 2021-08-10 is removed.